Try your hand at these all-American, snappy beef hot dogs and you'll be a wiener in no time.

 3. Hot Dog Sausage Stuffing

 When ready to stuff your hot dogs, find the end of your casing, and run your sink head over it and let water run through.
 We are using natural casing for our hot dogs.
-Thread onto a 1/2-inch stuffing horn and gently thread on the rest of the strand.
-Tie a knot at the end of the casing once it's fully on the stuffing horn.

 Place a metal sheet tray underneath the nozzle of the stuffer.
 Add 1-2 tablespoons of water to the bottom of the sheet tray so that the natural casing hot dogs slide away from the stuffer without sticking to the bottom.

-Slowly stuff the casings, making sure to not overstuff your natural casing hot dogs (test your fill weight by making a small link at the end of the casing, it should easily twist without bursting or creating large air pockets).
+Slowly stuff the sausage casings, making sure to not overstuff your natural casing hot dogs (test your fill weight by making a small link at the end of the casing, it should easily twist without bursting or creating large air pockets).

 Once the casings are filled, twist off into desired lengths, about 6-6.5" long.
 To twist, grab one end and pinch a divot to make a sausage that’s about 6-6.5” in length.
 Grab the first pinch with your left hand and pinch another 6” down with your right hand so you have two sausage links.
 Twist forward and repeat the process until you’ve linked all your strands.
 You can twist forward or backward or alternate as you go--whatever is the most natural to you.
 Refrigerate overnight.